Cannibalism: Diseases transmitted through cannibalism

 Cannibalism can potentially reduce the prevalence of parasites in the population by decreasing the number of susceptible hosts and indirectly killing the parasite in the host.
 It has been shown in some studies that the risk of encountering an infected victim increases when there is a higher cannibalism rate, though this risk drops as the number of available hosts decreases.
 However, this is only the case if the risk of disease transmission is low.
 Cannibalism is an ineffective method of disease spread as cannibalism in the animal kingdom is normally a one-on-one interaction, and the spread of disease requires group cannibalism; thereby it is rare for a disease to have evolved to rely solely on cannibalism to spread.
 Usually there are different means of transmission, such as with direct contact, maternal transmission, coprophagy, and necrophagy with different species.
-Infected individuals are more likely to be consumed than non-infected individuals, thus some research has suggested that the spread of disease may be a limiting factor to the prevalence of cannibalism in the population.
+Research results indicate that infected individuals are more likely to be consumed than non-infected ones, hence the risk of contracting diseases may reduce the prevalence of cannibalism in a population.

-Some examples of diseases transmitted by cannibalism in mammals include the human disease Kuru which is a prion disease that degenerates the brain.
+Some examples of diseases transmitted by cannibalism in mammals include the human disease kuru, a prion disease that degenerates the brain.
 This disease was prevalent in Papua New Guinea where tribes practiced endocannibalism in cannibalistic funeral rituals and consume the brains infected by these prions.
 It is a cerebellar dysfunctional disease which has symptoms including a broad-based gait and decreased motor activity control; however, the disease has a long incubation period and symptoms may not appear until years later.

-Bovine spongiform encephalopathy, or mad cow disease is another prion disease which is usually caused by feeding contaminated bovine tissue to other cattle.
+Bovine spongiform encephalopathy, or mad cow disease, is another prion disease which is usually caused by feeding contaminated bovine tissue to other cattle.
 It is a neurodegenerative disease and could be spread to humans if the individual were to consume contaminated beef.
-The spread of parasites such as nematodes may also be facilitated by cannibalism as eggs from these parasites are transferred more easily from one host to another.
+The spread of parasites such as nematodes may also be facilitated by cannibalism, since eggs from these parasites are transferred more easily from one host to another.

-Other forms of diseases include sarcocystis and iridovirus in reptiles and amphibians; granulosus virus, chagas disease, and microsporidia in insects; stained prawn disease, white pot syndrome, helminthes and tapeworms in crustaceans and fish.
+Other forms of diseases include sarcocystis and iridovirus in reptiles and amphibians; granulosus virus, chagas disease, and microsporidia in insects; stained prawn disease, white spot syndrome, helminthes and tapeworms in crustaceans and fish.